ishubhamyd/Facebook-friend-request-remover/README.md

 # facebook_bot_js
 This bot is Facebook friend request remover bot which is written in JavaScript.
+This is more like an automation and less than a bot.

 Steps to run this bot:
 1. Open the target url. (for me it is facebook pending request page)